jfrimann/flicklib/README.md

 # flicklib
-Create your own movie library
+Create your own movie library.
+Based on Bootstrap, Firebase and Angular JS.